MVinsonCPNB/java/java_fundamentals/network_programming/DigestThread/README.md

 The DigestThread example can be studied in detail within the [Java Network Programming 4th Edition book](http://shop.oreilly.com/product/0636920028420.do), written by Elliotte Rusty Harold.

-The DigestThread exmaple was coded using NetBeans IDE by Michael Vinson for practice purposes.
+The DigestThread example re-coded using NetBeans IDE by Michael Vinson for practice purposes, as noted above, the example was originally formulated by Elliotte Rusty Harold.

 ### Development Environment
     * NetBeans 8.2